mm86/Arcade_game/README.md

 # Arcade_game
 Game rules:

-To start the game, double click the avatar of your choice.
+To start the game, open index.html in your browser and double click the avatar of your choice.

 If the player collides with any of the enemy bugs or reaches the water block, a life will be lost.